Cybersecurity for attorneys - a resource guide

 Why should attorneys be concerned about cybersecurity?

 In most organizations, especially in local government, responsibility for cybersecurity has traditionally been turned over to Information Technology and it is entirely managed by an IT Director, CIO, or contractors and managed service providers.
 Typically, these IT-centric cyber and information security programs are ad hoc rather than comprehensive.
 This is exactly the wrong approach and it is not a practice described in any information security standard or framework.
-Attorneys have a major role to play in cybersecurity.

 According to a 2015 Ponemon Institute study, only 13 percent of local governments have mature cybersecurity programs.
 Attorneys can and should help solve this enormous problem by providing proactive guidance and leadership.
 Excellent cybersecurity programs are built on policy and procedure rather than on technology, so attorneys are a natural fit to participate in cybersecurity programs.